Feo's Stuff HORROR / THRILLER

 Only the special effects, great for their time, give it all away.
 The monsters look way too fake by today's standards and KING KONG might be ready for another remake after all.
 The visual effects are partially saved by the sound effects.
 Players of the video game, DOOM, will recognize many of the sounds: from the ferocious battle between Kong and a Tyranassarous Rex to Kong's mighty roar.

 But understand, the special effects are the only thing that's not right with KING KONG.
-From the drama to the full out terror of being killed by a giant ape, Kong still rules!
+The story from characters to drama to the full out terror of being killed by a giant unstoppable ape, Kong still rules!
 No wonder it remains a classic.

 5 Shriek Girls